balaji1974/python-and-machinelearning/MachineLearning/README.md

 The three main types of features are categorical, continuous (or numerical) and derived.

 Categorical features -> One or the other(s).
 For example, in our heart disease problem, the sex of the patient.
 Or for an online store, whether or not someone has made a purchase or not.

 Continuous (or numerical) features -> A numerical value such as average heart rate or the number of times logged in.

 Derived features -> Features you create from the data.
 Often referred to as feature engineering.
 Feature engineering is how a subject matter expert takes their knowledge and encodes it into the data.
 You might combine the number of times logged in with timestamps to make a feature called time since last login.
 Or turn dates from numbers into “is a weekday (yes)” and “is a weekday (no)”.
 Text, images and almost anything you can imagine can also be a feature.
 Regardless, they all get turned into numbers before a machine learning algorithm can model them.

-Some important things to remember when it comes to features.
+Some important things to remember when it comes to features:

 Keep them the same during experimentation (training) and production (testing) -> A machine learning model should be trained on features which represent